neal3000/mcp_media_server/README.md

 # MCP Media Server

 A Model Context Protocol (MCP) server and client for listing and playing media files from `~/Media/MOVIES`.
-Supports stdio, HTTP, and HTTPS transports, compatible with Claude Desktop and n8n.
+Supports stdio, HTTP, and HTTPS transports, compatible with Claude Desktop.

 ## Features

 - **List Movies**: Browse all media files in your Movies directory
 - **Play Movies**: Start playback using system default media player
 - **Multiple Transports**: stdio (for Claude Desktop), HTTP, and HTTPS
-- **Cross-Platform**: Works on Linux, macOS, and Windows
+- **Cross-Platform**: Works on Linux, ( later macOS, and Windows )

 ## Installation